Fewer Students Are Going To College. Here's Why That Matters

 "That's a lot of students that we're losing," says Doug Shapiro, who leads the research center at the Clearinghouse.

 And this year isn't the first time this has happened.
-Over the last eight years, college enrollment nationwide has fallen about 11%.
-Every sector — public state schools, community colleges, for-profits and private, liberal arts schools — has felt the decline, though it has been especially painful for small private colleges, where, in some cases, institutions have been forced to close.
+Over the past eight years, college enrollment nationwide has fallen about 11%.
+Every sector — public state schools, community colleges, for-profits and private liberal arts schools — has felt the decline, though it has been especially painful for small private colleges, where, in some cases, institutions have been forced to close.

-"We're in a crisis right now, and it's a complicated one," says Angel Pérez, who oversees enrollment at Trinity College, a small liberal-arts school in Hartford, Conn.
+"We're in a crisis right now, and it's a complicated one," says Angel Pérez, who oversees enrollment at Trinity College, a small liberal arts school in Hartford, Conn.

 Loading...